-Mazda Canada Inc. is the distributor of Mazda vehicles in Canada (referred to hereafter as Mazda).
+Mazda Canada Inc. is the distributor of Mazda vehicles in Canada (referred to as “Mazda”).
 Mazda is a subsidiary of Mazda Motor Corporation in Hiroshima, Japan and was established in 1968.
-Our automotive products are distributed in Canada through a network of dealers authorized by Mazda, which are independently owned and operated businesses, which may have their own privacy policies and procedures.
+Our automotive products are distributed in Canada through a network of independent dealers authorized by Mazda.
+The dealers are independently owned and operated businesses, which may have their own privacy policies and procedures.
 You should contact your Mazda dealer for information about their privacy practices.

 Personal information is information about an identifiable individual.
-Personal information consisting of the name, title or business address or business telephone number of an employee is not considered personal information.
 Mazda collects personal information in a number of ways and through a number of different media.
-Typically, Mazda will collect personal information directly from an individual, or indirectly through a Mazda dealer or affiliated Mazda Company.
+Typically, Mazda will collect personal information directly from an individual through a Mazda dealer or affiliated Mazda Company.
 Mazda may collect and use personal information in one, or more, of the following circumstances depending on your relationship with us:

-- Once a customer arranges financing for a new vehicle through The Bank of Nova Scotia or TD Auto Finance, the dealer discloses information to Mazda about the leased vehicle (such as type of vehicle, trim level, car colour, options selected etc.) and financing information (which may constitute personal financial information if linked with other personal information) for marketing and product development purposes;
+- If a customer arranges financing for a new vehicle through The Bank of Nova Scotia the dealer may disclose information to Mazda about the leased vehicle (such as type of vehicle, trim level, car colour, options selected etc.) and financing information (such as term, and interest rate etc.) for administrative purposes associated with the financing, and product development purposes;

 - Through surveys, research and customer-initiated contact, to enable Mazda to constantly improve the quality of our product and service offerings, and respond to customer inquires;

-- In the course of making available offers, incentives, marketing programs or promotional materials when Mazda may collect customer name, email and postal code, and information about your interest in leased vehicle and financing information, to learn more about our existing and potential customers' preferences to better tailor our products and services as well as to develop new products and services to their ever-changing needs;
+- In the course of making available offers, incentives, marketing programs or promotional materials when Mazda may collect customer name, email and postal code, and information about your interest in leased vehicle and financing information, to learn more about our existing and potential customers' preferences and to better tailor our products and services as well as to develop new products and services to their ever-changing needs;

-- On contest entry forms, so that Mazda can confirm contest winners' identities and obtain their contact information to communicate with them to administer the contest;
+- On contest entry forms, so that Mazda can administer the contest, confirm contest winners' identities and obtain their contact information to communicate with them to administer the contest;

-- When individuals provide Mazda with name and contact information by participating in "join our mailing list" initiatives;
+- When individuals provide Mazda with name and contact information to receive communications from us, including promotional materials;

 - When contacting us for test-drive registration;